sagunrupakheti/sagunrupakheti/README.md

 ### Hey there 🙋‍♀️,

-I am a Graduate Student of Data Science and Artificial Intelligence in Asian Institute of Technology.
+I am a Graduate Student of Data Science and Artificial Intelligence at Asian Institute of Technology.

 - 📫 Connect with me:
                   LinkedIn : [@sagunrupakheti](https://www.linkedin.com/in/sagun-rupakheti-a84941178/)